 How Fantasy Generates History

-I found that Hitler's ideology revolved around the metaphor of the German nation as an actual body or "living organism."
+Hitler's ideology revolved around the metaphor of the German nation as an actual body or "living organism."
 The Jew was identified as a force within this body working toward its destruction.
-In his writings and speeches, Hitler continually referred to the Jew as a force of disintegration or decomposition; as the cause of Germany's disease (a bacteria or virus); and as a "parasite on the body of the people."
+In writings and speeches, Hitler continually referred to the Jew as a force of disintegration or decomposition; the cause of Germany's disease (a bacteria or virus); and as a "parasite on the body of the people."
 The nature of these recurring images and metaphors constitute data revealing the fantasies contained within Nazi ideology.

 II.
 THE COUNTRY AS A LIVING ORGANISM

 The image of the nation or people as an organism occurs frequently in writings of Nazi political theorists.
 Gottfried Neese states, typically, that in contrast to the state, the people form "a true organism—a being which leads its own life and follows its own laws."
-The "living unity of the people has cells in its individual members," and just as in every body there are cells to perform certain tasks, "this is likewise the case in the body of the people."
+The "living unity of the people has cells in its individual members," and just as in every body there are cells to perform certain tasks, this is "likewise the case in the body of the people."

-This Nazi conception of the nation as a gigantic organism—with each individual constituting a cell—lay at the heart of Nazi totalitarianism.
+This conception of the nation as a gigantic organism—with each individual constituting a cell—lay at the heart of Nazi totalitarianism.
 For if the nation is a single organism and each individual a cell, then no individual can escape this organism; each individual is responsible for the health of the organism; and the health of each individual (or cell) impacts upon the health of the entire organism.

-Each individual is either a healthy cell contributing to the functioning of the whole, or a malignant cell acting to destroy the nation.
+Each human being is either a healthy cell contributing to the functioning of the whole, or a malignant cell acting to destroy the nation.
 As we shall observe, Jews were conceived as pathogenic cells—bacteria or virus—source of a disease within the body politic.
 The fantasy of Jews as bacteria or virus generated the Final Solution, whose purpose was to destroy these pathogenic cells, and thus to save the life of Germany.

 III.
 GERMANY IS SUFFERING FROM A DISEASE